udacity/CppND-Capstone-Snake-Game/README.md

 4. Run it: `./SnakeGame`.

 ## New Features Added
 **12/02/2024** - Added a leaderboard.
 The leaderboard is saved to a text file.
 The leaderboard is displayed at the end of the game.
 The leaderboard is sorted by the highest score.
 The leaderboard is limited to the top 10 scores.
-The leaderboard also displays the current users score.

-**13/02/2024** - To meet the concurrency requirement, I added a thread to load the leaderboard from a file.
+**13/02/2024** - To meet the concurrency requirement, I used a thread to load the leaderboard from a file in the background.

-## Ideas for future features
+## Feature Ideas

 - Render the snake and food on different threads.
 - Use threads to manage the game loop.
 - Have a dialog at to start a new game.
 - Allow players to enter their names and save their high scores to a text file.
-  - Add a leaderboard at the end of the game.
+  - Add a graphical leaderboard at the end of the game.
 - Add fixed and moving obstacles to the game:
   - Implement a hard barrier temporarily.
 - Add different types of food to the game: